 One example of the type of work the Lush Prize supports is the development of new non-animal materials for safety testing.
 In 2017, Professor Jennifer Lewis of Harvard University was awarded £50,000 for her lab’s work in the science sector.
 Professor Lewis’ team has developed synthetic human tissues that can be used for drug safety testing, effectively eliminating the need for animals to be used for these tests.
 Their human kidney and heart models are currently being used for drug safety tests, and their work has been highlighted as one of the top 10 breakthrough technologies by MIT Technology Review.

-Our Charity Pot Body Lotion gives 100% of the purchase price (minus the taxes) to grassroots groups fighting for animal protection, environmental justice and human rights.
+Our Charity Pot Body Lotion gives 100 percent of the purchase price (minus the taxes) to grassroots groups fighting for animal protection, environmental justice and human rights.
 Since 2007, your purchases of Charity Pot have supported around 2800 organizations in 83 countries around the world.
-Through Charity Pot, we’ve been able to partner with incredible groups like Beagle Freedom Project to further the fight against animal testing.
+Through Charity Pot, we’ve been able to partner with incredible groups like Animal Alliance of Canada to further the fight against animal testing.

 Animal Alliance of Canada has been protecting the rights of animals for over 30 years.
 Their work in ending animal testing expands across the use of animals for cosmetics testing and their No Pets in Research campaign.
 Every year, thousands of lost and abandoned dogs and cats are purchased by research facilities from municipal pounds and used for experimental purposes.
 They’re subjected to a life of pain and suffering and eventually killed.

 Funding from Charity Pot supports the group as it works to hold institutions responsible for the cats and dogs being used in research and to re-home these animals, where possible.

 You can join the fight to ban animal testing in the cosmetics industry by joining the cruelty-free movement.